Sariska fire shrinks further, flames confined to 'just one hillock' | Science-Environment

 But in the morning, flames still raged across a swathe of four or five square kilometres.
 By evening, the fire had died down over an even bigger area.

-Over 200 people, including forest staff, nature guides, the State Disaster Response Force (SDRF) people, remained engaged in the fire-fighting operation.
+About 400 people, including forest staff, nature guides, the State Disaster Response Force (SDRF) people, remained engaged in the firefighting operation.

 Four adult tigers and five cubs move around the area where the fire broke out.
 But officials claimed no tiger was stuck in the area.
 The reserve in Alwar district has 27 tigers.